jackfsuia/ShampooSalesAgent/README.md

 ```bash
 python order_counting.py
 ```
 you will find out.
-If you don't mind, share your evaluation results with us all:)
+If you don't mind, please share your evaluation results with us all:)

 ## License